Marriott’s free “influencer” trip to Hong Kong and the ethics of comped travel

 The channel for these complaints should really be the official Marriott Bonvoy Twitter account.
 The fact that it isn’t, shows you that Marriott has work to do when it comes to addressing member complaints.

-Sending a bunch of bloggers to Hong Kong to live-tweet their own version of the Entertainment 720 experience is not going to make these other problems go away.
+Sending a bunch of bloggers to Hong Kong to live-tweet their own version of the Entertainment 720 experience will not make these other problems disappear.

 That’s my take.
 I’m not invested in Marriott and have yet to be Bonvoyed.
 But I hear the frustration from others who have and it’s unfortunate that Marriott is prioritizing the “appearance” of things over addressing the problems that their members are reporting on a daily basis.

-10 responses to “Marriott’s free “influencer” trip to Hong Kong and the ethics of comped travel”
+10 thoughts on “Marriott’s free “influencer” trip to Hong Kong and the ethics of comped travel”

 Interesting thoughts.
 However, I think you missed two big points: